-- Start the engine of the vehicle with the boosting battery and let it run at idling speed. - 7.
-Start the engine of the car with the flat battery and wait one or two minutes until the engine is "running".
+- 8. Start the engine of the vehicle with the boosting battery and let it run at idling speed. - Start the engine of the vehicle with the flat battery and wait one or two minutes until the engine is running.

 Removing the jump leads